Language education in the United Kingdom: 2010s

 Foreign language teaching in primary schools was to be compulsory by September 2011.
 In 2001, 21% of primary offered foreign languages: by 2010 this was 92%.

 Since 2014 the National Curriculum has required that pupils in Key Stage 2 must study an ancient or modern foreign language.
 Pupils in Key Stage 3 must study a modern foreign language.

 From September 2016, in England, AS levels no longer counted towards the A-level; many took AS level language courses up to year 12 only; the new A-levels are called linear A-levels.

 By 2017, there were 9,672 entries for French A-level, and 3,842 for German.
 But the regulator Ofqual found that one in five entrants for German A-level were native speakers, acquiring half of all A* grades, and a quarter of all A grades; possibly abusing or gaming the system.

 In 2017, a survey by the CBI found that employers most need people with skills and fluency in French, German and Spanish.

 In 2018, new modern language GCSEs were introduced in England and Wales.
 In January 2019, the National Centre for Excellence for Language was established at the University of York, to coordinate modern language education in England, with nine school hubs across England; of the nine schools, two are grammar schools and two are faith schools.

-From 2010 to 2018, French GCSE entries dropped by 29% and German GCSE entries dropped by 37%.
+Between 2004 and 2024, the overall number of GCSEs sat in a language dropped by a third.
+From 2010 to 2018, French GCSE entries declined by 29% and German GCSE entries dropped by 37%.
 But Spanish GCSE entries from 2010 to 2018 rose considerably.

 From 2011 to 2018, French A-level entries have dropped from around 12,000 to just under 8,000.
 According to Joint Council for Qualifications, language GCSE entries have halved since 2005.
 There was a slight increase in French GCSE entries in 2018 and 2019; entries for Spanish are on course to overtake entries for French by 2030.